 });

-Error handling requires a compatibility check.
-Test the presence of the datalayer before each use:
+Error handling requires compatibility verification.
+Test for the presence of the data layer before each use:

 if (typeof window.dataLayer !== 'undefined') {